imodstyle/docker-firefox/DOCKERHUB.md

-# Docker container for Firefox Based of Jlesage
+# Docker container for Firefox Based of Jlesage Repository, this intended for educational purpose only

 This is a Docker container for [Firefox](https://www.mozilla.org/en-US/firefox/).